-Mont Bar sits on a corner in the Eixample Esquerre neighbourbood.
-Officially, in Barcelona it's not possible to be a more authentic bar than that.
-Owner Ivan Castro, who comes from a with a background in the hotel industry in the Valle de Arán in the Pyrenees, has managed to make this into one of the most popular bars among the city's gastronomy lovers.
+Mont Bar sits on a corner in the Eixample Esquerra neighbourbood.
+Owner Ivan Castro, who comes from a background in the hotel industry in the Valle de Arán in the Pyrenees, has managed to make this into one of the most popular bars among the city's gastronomy lovers.
 An eloquent tweet from Castro sums up the bar's spirit: 'You eat haute cuisine and technically acomplished dishes in a 30m² bar, with great background music.
 And if you want to go out for a smoke, go out, and if you want to shout, shout.
 That's what people like.'

-What sets Mont apart from gastrobars (a label that Castro hates) is that, apart from using fabulous ingredients, they really go to town with the recipes.
-The menu includes 25 elements that you can consider separately, or put them together for an incredible tasting menu.
+What sets Mont Bar apart from gastrobars (a label Castro hates) is that they really go all out with the recipes.
+The menu includes 25 items that you can consider separately, or put them together for an incredible tasting menu.
 And the menu takes such an impressive leap that for a few moments, I have the sensation that this is the most restaurant-like bar I've ever visited.
 What seem like simple dishes in theory, such as sea cucumbers 'a la carbonara', or ones that are very complicated like ravioli of Japanese radish filled with pumpkin cream swimming in a consommé of mushrooms and spherified payoya cheese, are disarmingly inspirational and original, like those that come from the kitchens of big restaurants.